It’s that time of year again— jack-o-lanterns, pumpkin pies, and hay mazes, oh my!

 Seaside Pumpkins If you thought Rodoni’s ocean view was spectacular, try their second site just a 1/2 mile north of Davenport.
 Located on the sea side of Highway 1, the ocean backdrop and farm fields make for great pictures.
 Sometimes you can pick pumpkins off the vine.

-Swanton Berry Farm After all your hard work pumpkin picking along Highway 1, some pumpkin pie at Swanton is in order, along with any other cobblers, shortcakes, and seasonal deliciousness on hand.
-While not an actual patch, sometimes there are U-pick pumpkins in the field and a selection of pumpkins at the farm stand.
+Swanton Berry Farm After all your hard work pumpkin picking along Highway 1, some pumpkin pie to go from Swanton is in order, along with any other cobblers, shortcakes, and seasonal deliciousness on hand.
+While not an actual patch, sometimes there’s a selection of pumpkins at the farm stand.
 Paying cash via the honor system is still part of Swanton’s charm, but card payments are now accepted as well.

 25 Swanton Rd., Davenport